5 Videos to Watch This Weekend

 If you’re anything like us, you need an occasional break from the steady grind of political news to focus on solutions and to find inspiration.
 As Bioneers, we’re fortunate to be able to connect with a nearly endless list of innovators and thought leaders — people who have identified major world challenges and heeded the call to do something about them.

 Year after year, we bring a sampling of these amazing changemakers to the Bioneers stage, where they share their ideas with people like you who are seeking answers and ideas.
 And we always discover that, while the challenges we face are significant, the power we have as a collective is stronger.

-Below, we’ve collected five of the Bioneers presentations that have resonated most strongly with our network.
-These are the videos our audience returns to time and time again.
+Below, we’ve collected five Bioneers presentations that our audience returns to time and time again.
 Watch them this weekend, and share the ones that move you with others who seek inspiration.

 1. Paul Stamets – Mushroom Magic